 With the electrical connection complete, your installation is just about ready for anything that you need it to do for you.
 At this point, it is recommended that you try it out and play with the heat settings, get to see the ambiance and how the flame changes as you select a different scene.
 You can also try the other safety features that are usually included in most electric fireplaces, and in your DIY project, you must get to try out the remote.
 This ensures that you have proven that your fireplace is working as anticipated, and there is nothing wrong or missing.
 It also demonstrates that you have successfully made the upgrade, and your new fireplace can function properly without any problems or complications.

 While you are conducting the tests, be sure to try out all the new possibilities and combinations to see how effective the fireplace is.
 Move a distance away from it and feel whether the heat still dissipates towards you and the possible coverage area for your electric fireplace.
 Try the remote control and see if it is easier to use than another type of fireplace like a gas insert depending on a gas line would perform.

 What the Conversion will Cost you

-You should be ready to incur some cost as you turn a traditional wood burning fireplace into an electric fireplace.
-Homeowners that were used to the traditional fireplace will not be prepared for the energy-efficient counterparts.
-You might need an electrician to bring the electrical-outlet closer to the setup, and since the old fireplace worked on wood, the electrical lines were likely very far.
+You should be ready to incur some costs as you turn a traditional wood-burning fireplace into an electric fireplace.
+Homeowners that were used to the traditional fireplace will not be prepared for their energy-efficient counterparts.
+You might need an electrician to bring the electrical outlet closer to the setup, and since the old fireplace worked on wood, the electrical lines were likely very far.
 You will also have to purchase electricity cables for the upgrade process.
 The fireplace heater will also need accessories, such as the materials used to seal the vent and the chimney, which will cost you.
 The upgrade process will also be costly as you will need to take the time to follow the steps that have been detailed above to ensure that you successfully insert the electric insert for your new fireplace.